SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Pressure Plate.md

     value: A pressure plate is linked to another mechanism that it activates when triggered.
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: As a maneuver, a creature adjacent to a pressure plate can make an **Agility test**.
-        t1: The creature triggers the pressure plate.
+        tier1: The creature triggers the pressure plate.
-        t2: The pressure plate is deactivated but the creature is slowed (EoT).
+        tier2: The pressure plate is deactivated but the creature is slowed (EoT).
-        t3: The pressure plate is deactivated and doesn't trigger.
+        tier3: The pressure plate is deactivated and doesn't trigger.
+  - type: feature
+    feature_type: trait
-  - name: Activate
+    name: Activate
     icon: ❕
     effects:
       - effect: The pressure plate is calibrated to be triggered by creatures or objects of a particular size.
 The pressure plate triggers when a creature or object of the appropriate size enters its area.
+      - name: Effect
-      - effect: The linked mechanism is activated.
+        effect: The linked mechanism is activated.
 A pressure plate automatically resets and can be triggered repeatedly.
-        name: Effect
+  - type: feature
+    feature_type: trait
-  - name: Upgrade
+    name: Upgrade
     icon: ⭐️
     effects:
+      - name: Tripwire
+        cost: −1 EV
-      - effect: The pressure plate is a tripwire, which can trigger once and must be manually reset.
+        effect: The pressure plate is a tripwire, which can trigger once and must be manually reset.
 A concealed tripwire can be discovered with an **easy Intuition test**.
-        name: Tripwire
-        cost: −1 EV
+  - type: feature
+    feature_type: trait
-  - name: Hidden
+    name: Hidden
     icon: ⭐️
     effects:
       - effect: The pressure plate is hidden until triggered or detected.